llvm/llvm-project/mlir/docs/Tutorials/transform/Ch1.md

 ## Tracking IR Modifications

-The transform dialect automatically tracks all IR changes that are made as part of transform ops.
+The Transform dialect automatically tracks all IR changes that are made as part of transform ops.
 (Implementations must use the provided rewriter to modify IR.)
 If a payload op is erased, it is automatically removed from all handles that it is currently associated with.
 If a payload op is replaced, the transform dialect